w3c/wai-website/_accessibility-training/topics.md

   <li>How user agents interface with assistive technologies</li>
   <li>Adaptive strategies used by people with disabilities in using user agents</li>
 </ul>
 <p><strong>Note:</strong> UAAG 2.0 is a mature draft and we expect that it will not change   significantly.
 We recommend that you use the UAAG 2.0 draft in most   cases,  understanding that it might change.
-(For more information on the   status of UAAG 2.0, see the <a href="http://www.w3.org{% link pages/standards/uaag.md %}#version" rel="nofollow">UAAG Versions section</a> of the UAAG Overview.)</p>
+(For more information on the   status of UAAG 2.0, see the <a href="{% link pages/standards/uaag.md %}#version" rel="nofollow">UAAG Versions section</a> of the UAAG Overview.)</p>
 <h3>Resources for developing a presentation</h3>
 <h4>Sample presentation</h4>
 <ul>